Jagaskak/CourseProject/README.md

 # Repository Structure
 ## Parent Directory
-The top level directory contains the jupyter notebook with our code.
-There is further documentation in the jupyter notebook.
+The top level directory contains the jupyter notebooks with our code.
+There is further documentation in the jupyter notebook as well.
+There is a link to a demo video in the presentation.
+It will walk you through how to set up your code.

 ## Data Folder
 The Data folder provides an overview/methodology of how to access the data and structure it to run our code.